 The current study was a 2 (Match condition: background gazes matched foreground gazes vs. background gazes mismatched foreground gazes) x 3 (SOA: 200 ms vs. 600 ms x 1,000 ms) x 2 (Prime: independent prime vs. interdependent prime) mixed design, with repeated measures on the first two factors.

-The multi-gaze cue task was designed by the authors in a previous study (Cohen, Sasaki, et al., 2017).
+The multi-gaze cue task was designed by the authors in a previous study (Cohen et al., 2017).
 There were 520 trials in total, with 240 test trials (40 trials in each match x SOA condition), 240 filler trials, and 40 catch trials.
 Trials were evenly distributed across 4 blocks (130 trials per block).
 On test trials, foreground and background faces gazed equally and randomly to the left and right, and the target shape (see Table 1) appeared equally and randomly on the left and right of the face display.
 SOA condition was selected randomly without replacement.
+The central cue was congruent with the target on half the trials and incongruent on the other half.
+Congruency was pseudorandom.
 Filler trials were similar to test trials except the foreground and background face gazes were direct, rather than gazing to the left or right.
 These were included to create stimulus diversity, so that participants could not easily predict gaze direction on each trial.
 On catch trials, no target appeared to make sure participants were paying attention to when the target appeared and not just anticipating a left or right response from the gaze cues.

+Each trial had three phases (see Figure).
+In the closed phase, the fixation cross appeared on top of the foreground face, alongside the background faces.
+All faces appeared with eyes closed, and the closed phase lasted for 500 ms. In the cue phase, foreground and background faces gazed either to the left or right.
+All background faces gazed in the same direction, but were unrelated to the direction the foreground face gazed.
+In the target phase, the cues remained on screen while the target appeared to the left or right of the faces after 200 ms, 600 ms, or 1,000 ms from cue onset.
+Trials ended if the participant responded with a spacebar press or if there was no response after 2,000 ms from target onset.

+Participants were instructed to press a button on a keyboard as soon as they detected the target.
 We measured participants’ reaction times (RTs) from onset of target to the spacebar response.
-We processed the RT data by removing anticipation trials (defined as RTs less than 100 ms), expiration trials (RTs greater than 2,000 ms), and outliers (RTs that were less than or greater than two standard deviations from the grand mean per participant at each level of SOA).
+We processed the RT data by removing anticipation trials (defined as RTs less than 100 ms), expiration trials (RTs greater than 2,000 ms), and outliers (RTs that were beyond two standard deviations from the grand mean per participant at each level of SOA).
 Afterwards, we computed the cueing effect index variable by subtracting the RTs on congruent trials (where foreground gaze predicted target location) from the RTs on incongruent trials (where foreground gaze did not predict target location) for each SOA and match condition (whether foreground and background gazes looked in the same direction or not).
 A positive index indicates a stronger cueing effect, an index not different from zero indicates no cueing effect, and a negative index indicated a stronger reverse cueing effect.